kinzorize/Redshift-Glue-SNS-StepFunction-Project/README.md

 * Connect the database then create a new connection and ensure using AWS Secret Manager to protect your database
 * use the AWS CLI to create a unique bucket and copy the python files to the S3 bucket.
 * Create a connection on AWS Glue using your Redshift cluster information.
+* Create an IAM Glue Role with Policy